 The woman behind the pole

-Canadian born Fawnia Dietrich is the pioneer of pole dancing instruction as she produced the world’s first instructional video on how to pole dance.
+Canadian born Fawnia Mondey is the pioneer of pole dancing instruction as she produced the world’s first instructional video on how to pole dance.
 Since her start in 94 Fawnia has produced seven instructional DVDs, taught thousands of women worldwide, and owns ‘Pole

 Fitness Studio’ in Las Vegas, NV.
 USA.
 Fawnia is respected judge for pole competitions around the world at the highest of levels including the World Pole Dance Championships, the World Pole Sports Championships by the International Pole Sports Federation (IPSF) and the International Pole Championships (IPC) hosted by the International Pole Dance Fitness Association (IPDFA).